 IT'S ALL IN THE BREEDING

-Jimmy was the product of the Supreme Champion at Crufts :Roly Poly of Woodgay, bred to a field trial bitch: Misty Lynn : The photo of Roly Poly showed a lovely proportioned, stocky, old-style quality dog, with not too exaggerated ears or feathering, etc. The two litters Jimmy sired to our talented bitch Fleck, whose father was Old Ben of proper quality old-style, with drive and determination and a passion for water, all gave evidence to the field trial in Jimmy’s mother!
+Jimmy was the product of the Supreme Champion at Crufts :Roly Poly of Woodgay, bred to a field trial bitch: Misty Lynn : The photo of Roly Poly showed a lovely proportioned, stocky, old-style quality dog, with not too exaggerated ears or feathering, etc. The two litters Jimmy sired to our talented bitch Fleck, whose father was Old Ben of proper quality old-style working, with drive and determination and a passion for water, all gave evidence to the field trial in Jimmy’s mother!
 Not for the faint hearted, these pups were rocket fuelled-robots!
 But they were short in the leg and their mouths were wanting for size enough to pick up and carry game properly.

 As feared Jasmine, a sensitive bitch I eventually kept out of the second litter, was a great worker but struggled so much with plough work, dykes and drains.
 In sugar beet she was either out of sight or putting unnecessary stress on her joints by jumping, etc. She would struggle and trip with a good cock pheasant.
 Reluctantly I put Jimmy her father back over her to double his genes hoping to get some better pups.
 The five pups Jasmine had were much the spirit of Jimmy, three dogs and two bitches.
 I ended up keeping Willow a mainly liver bitch like Jimmy as two dog pups were stolen at ten weeks and the other two I felt weren’t quite right.